 Sofie nodded her head.
 The new person regarded her with the most neutral expression she ever saw on a person.
-He was about her height with very nondescript features except for his blue-gray eyes.
+He was a little shorter than her with very closely cropped brown hair and almost completely forgettable features except for his blue-gray eyes.
 He appeared to be slightly overweight but had a core of muscle underneath.
 “They sent me over here to tell you that they found your files and that they’re sorry.
-I think they asked me because I was right there and they couldn’t get away.”
+I think they asked me because I was right there, and they couldn’t get away.”

 The guy with his arm around her shoulder turned to the new guy.
 “Hey, freshie, why don’t you beat it?”

 The new person sighed, threw up his hands palms out.
 “I will but they really did find her files and they want to get her started already.”

 “Well, when an upperclassman tells a freshman to get lost you usually do.
 She’ll get back to them when we’re done.”

 “Miss Taske is a freshman too you know,” the new guy pointed out.

 “No, no, she’s a freshwoman,” the first man said as he turned back to Sofie with a quick grin then back to the second man, “get it?”